 “In Germany, I wish more dedicated people, more donors and sponsors for our meaningful projects.
 In The Gambia, I wish success for the Moringa project so that a part of the responsibility for the maintenance of Jahaly Health center and of the Kindergarten can be done in the country itself. ”

-As the chairman of the Board of the association Matthias Ketteler cares mainly about the coordination of the projects and is in contact with the Project Manager in The Gambia on a daily basis.
+As the chairman of the Board of the association Matthias Ketteler cares mainly about the coordination of the projects and is in contact with the Project Coordinator in The Gambia on a daily basis.

 “The impressions of that trip are still present to me, and we have immediately fallen in love with The Gambia and it´s people.
 The decision to take action in The Gambia within the framework of development aid, was spontaneous, and I have not looked back since.
 With the enthusiasm, joy and gratitude our work is accepted there compensates for much. ”

 Frank Heuer was Managing Director of “Nachbarschaftliche Hauskrankenpflege GmbH & Co KG” in Bochum.

 “From the administrative point of view at Project Aid, I can say to anyone interested that all donations arrive really where they belong to and do not end up in the administration.”

 In addition to his commitment to Project Aid The Gambia, Frank Heuer was chairman of SV Burgaltendorf, a football club in the German city of Essen, and is now a member of the extended board.